rafaeltuelho/webapp2-user-accounts/README.md

 # Custom user authentication with webapp2

+This version uses [Bootstrap Material Design stylesheets](https://github.com/FezVrasta/bootstrap-material-design) to enrich the visual of Html Forms.

+All the rest remains the same.

 This is a skeleton implementation of user account management with webapp2.

 You will have to take care of the following items: